Brands are finding it harder and harder to reach customers’ inboxes with 21% of legitimate emails ending up in spam folders.

 Remember our little video email hack for email signature?
 You can actually use it to link from your email to a video hosted on your website or on a video platform like Youtube or Vimeo.

-However, in the meantime, here’s a step by step guide on how to send video through email using our application.
+Here’s a step-by-step guide on how to send video through email using our email builder.

 Here is how you can embed an animated GIF using our email builder tool.